istio/istio.io/content/en/blog/2019/isolated-clusters/index.md

 ## Features of multi-mesh deployments

 - **non-uniform naming**.
-The `withdraw` service in the `accounts` namespace in one mesh might have different functionality and API than the `withdraw` services in the `accounts` namespace in other clusters.
+The `withdraw` service in the `accounts` namespace in one mesh might have different functionality and API than the `withdraw` services in the `accounts` namespace in other meshes.
-Such situation could happen in an organization where there is no uniform policy on naming of namespaces and services, or when the clusters belong to different organizations.
+Such situation could happen in an organization where there is no uniform policy on naming of namespaces and services, or when the meshes belong to different organizations.
 - **expose-nothing by default**.
 None of the services in a mesh are exposed by default, the mesh owners must explicitly specify which services are exposed.
 - **boundary protection**.
-The access control of the traffic must be enforced at the ingress gateway, which stops forbidden traffic from entering the cluster.
+The access control of the traffic must be enforced at the ingress gateway, which stops forbidden traffic from entering the mesh.
 This requirement implements [Defense-in-depth principle](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) and is part of some compliance standards, such as the
 [Payment Card Industry (PCI) Data Security Standard](https://www.pcisecuritystandards.org/pci_security/).
 - **common trust may not exist**.
-The Istio sidecars in one mesh may not trust the Citadel certificates in other meshes, due to some security requirement or due to the fact that the cluster owners did not initially plan to federate the meshes.
+The Istio sidecars in one mesh may not trust the Citadel certificates in other meshes, due to some security requirement or due to the fact that the mesh owners did not initially plan to federate the meshes.
-- **service location transparency**: consuming services send requests to the exposed services in remote clusters using local service names.
-The consuming services are oblivious to the fact that some of the destinations are in remote clusters and some are local services.
-The access is uniform, using the local service names of Kubernetes, for example `reviews.default.svc.cluster.local`.
+- **service location transparency**: consuming services send requests to the exposed services in remote meshes using local service names.
+The consuming services are oblivious to the fact that some of the destinations are in remote meshes and some are local services.
+The access is uniform, using the local service names, for example, in Kubernetes, `reviews.default.svc.cluster.local`.

-While **expose-nothing by default** and **boundary protection** are required to facilitate compliance and improve security, **non-uniform naming** and **common trust may not exist** are required when connecting clusters of different organizations, or of an organization that cannot enforce uniform naming or cannot or may not establish common trust between the meshes. **Service location transparency** is important since you do not want to change the code of your applications when the location of the consumed services changes, for example when some service is migrated from private to public cloud.
+While **expose-nothing by default** and **boundary protection** are required to facilitate compliance and improve security, **non-uniform naming** and **common trust may not exist** are required when connecting meshes of different organizations, or of an organization that cannot enforce uniform naming or cannot or may not establish common trust between the meshes. **Service location transparency** is important since you do not want to change the code of your applications when the location of the consumed services changes, for example when some service is migrated from private to public cloud.